sharmaabhishekk/sharmaabhishekk.github.io/_projects/player_roles_clustering.md

 ...To help, we can go back to a dimension reduction method I skimmed over earlier: PCA.
 PCA reductions give us more interpretable dimensions...
 ...A standard PCA yields dimensions that are not correlated with each other, but in our case we expect that many dimensions are correlated with each other - for example, dimensions that define a backfield player are probably inversely correlated with dimensions that define a striker.
 By applying a promax rotation to the dimensions, we end up with clusters that are allowed to be correlated with each other and yield 8 dimensions that we’ll use to interpret the clusters...*"

-Sounds easy-peasy but this step was actually deceptively tricky.
+All that sounds fairly easy but this step was actually deceptively tricky.
 For one, there's no helper module in python for performing a PCA with promax rotation.
-And I'm not even remotely good enough at linear algbera to try and perform the rotation by hand using numpy or something.
+And I'm not even remotely good enough at linear algebra to try and perform the rotation by hand using numpy or something.

 I tried two ways to work around that.
 The first one was to try a Factor Analysis with promax rotation instead of PCA with promax.